enr/runcmd/README.md

 }
 ```

-Start a command as a process.
-In Unix systems this process will survive to the parent.
+Start starts the specified command but does not wait for it to complete.

 ```Go
 executable := "/usr/local/bin/start-server"